• Skip to primary navigation

 • Bake in your preheated oven for around 30 minutes

-• Leave to cool completely before cutting into squares
+• Leave to cool completely before cutting into bars or squares

 These bars keep very well in the freezer and are still delicious when consumed within two to three weeks.
 But fresh is best!